mouseandthebillionaire/Cart315/Process/Journal.md

 # Weekly Class Journal

+## Notes for Class 9

+Question (based on a revelation I had while speaking in front of the class today): If this class is a "prototyping" class, then the evaluations should evaluate prototyping.
+We do these game design / development classes, and then we evaluate the *game* rather than the designer/developer.

 ## Notes for Class 8

 Somehow we're already on week 8?
 The student strike seems to have really thrown a bit of a wrench in the effectiveness of this class this semester.
 Though really once you get the whole notion of: